 Here is some of the crowd waiting along the causeway.
 We were bused from a rendezvous point in Cocoa Beach three to four hours before the launch so hats, umbrellas, folding chairs, and bottles of water were very useful.
 We were kept off the grassy area to the right by a yellow cord.
 A tour guide we had on Wednesday said that the yellow cord kept us safe beause the alligators were trained not to cross it. ;-) We did not see any alligators while waiting here, but were entertained by dolphins, flamingoes, fish leaping several feet out of the water, osprey, anhingas, and pelicans.
 One of my co-workers even spotted a manatee.

 Here it goes.
 Right on schedule!
 Click here to see the video.
-[You will need Quicktime.
-Use your back arrow when the video is done.]
+[Use your back arrow when the video is done.]
 The first thing you see at this distance is a cloud of steam as the water in the exhaust channel is vaporized.
 Then you'll see the bright flames and the nose of the orange tank lifting from the pad.
 The roar of the engines doesn't reach us until about 25 seconds after ignition.

 On Wednesday, we took the Kennedy Center "Up Close" tour.
 One of the stops was a viewing platform between launch pads 39A and 39B.
 Atlantis took off from 39A, but here waiting on pad 39B is the Endeavor.
 From this angle, you can't see the orbiter, but you can see the external fuel tank and one of the solid rocket boosters.
 To get an idea of scale, there are some cars parked on the ramp to the lower left and it looks like there is a large, white van on the launch platform to the right of the Shuttle.